 Other juices can tenderize meat from enzymes alongside acids, see some more of these in my post 11 Juices That Tenderize Meat In Marinades.

 You can also use other acids to marinade and tenderize meat, see how this is done by marinating in buttermilk.

 The amount of time required to tenderize the meat depends on the type of steak you’re cooking and how much tenderizing you want to take place.

 For example, if your steak is already quite tender, such as sirloin steak, then it will require less time than a tougher cut like flank steak or a skirt steak.
 These cheap cuts were the original steaks marinated in lime by Mexicans to make fajitas.

-It’s generally best to marinate thinner pieces of meat so that the juice can penetrate all the way through, rather than bulky pieces.
+It’s generally best to marinate thinner pieces of meat or puncture it so that the juice can penetrate all the way through, rather than bulky pieces.

 Lemon Vs Lime Vs Orange Juice As A Marinade